fabric8-analytics/poc-ocp-upgrade-prediction/README.md

 ### Build instructions

-- You need a fairly recent version of Go (1.11.x, 1.12.x)
+- You need a recent version of Go (1.12.x)
 - You'll need to increase your git max buffer size: `git config http.postBuffer 524288000`
 - For the python bits, Python 3.6 is required.
 You would additionally need `Flask` and `requests`.
 Install these with `pip install flask requests`
 - This project uses the new vgo(go modules) dependency management system, simply running `make build` with fetch all the dependencies